jmeyer2030/BitboardChessUCI/README.md

 # Issues/TODO

-- HCE and generate training data for NN
+- "Evaluator" interface with implementations for HCE and NNUE
+- Get methods for retrieval of private fields in position.
+- Search should only take a position state, not a position as well.
+- Refactor Search to an object, that contains (EnchineCache, formerly PositionState)
 - Aspiration windows?
 - More aggressive pruning options?